Today we’ll be reviewing one of Roland’s most popular portable digital pianos, the Roland FP-30.

-The instrument has got the superior quality, fully-weighted action, which feels authentic to the touch and is perfectly suitable for playing and learning piano on.
+The instrument offers an excellent fully weighted action, which feels realistic to the touch and is perfectly suitable for playing and learning the piano on.

 These are the features that will always keep you interested and make playing and learning even more enjoyable.

-Another and probably the most important aspect of any digital pianos is the sound.
-Well, in this case, you don’t have to worry about that as the FP-30 sounds awesome.
+Another and probably the most important aspect of any digital piano is sound.
+Well, in this case, you don’t have to worry about that as the FP-30 sounds amazing.